danielwilhelm/STATA-ME-test/README.md

 - The file `dgmtest.ado` contains the `dgmtest` command.
 - The file `simul_dgmtest.ado` contains code to replicate the simulations in Delgado and Manteiga (2001).
+- The file `example.do` contains the simple simulation example shown below.

 ## Installation